RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/deep-learning/template.md

 sudo apt-get install gimp
 ```

+## Procedure to annotate an image
+### Step 1 Load image
+navigate to  file->open botton on the top left to open a rgb image that you'd like to annotate

+### Step 2 Create mask
+navigate to layer->new layer to create a mask over your image.

 A line in between create a separate paragraph. *This is italicized.* **This is bold.** Here is [a link](/).
 If you want to display the URL, you can do it like this <http://ri.cmu.edu/>.

 > This is a note.
 Use it to reinforce important points, especially potential show stoppers for your readers.
 It is also appropriate to use for long quotes from other texts.